Raghavgali/CIFAR-100-Image-Classification-Models/README.md

 	3. Logistic Regression
 	4. Convolutional Neural Networks (CNN)

-We processed and normalized the CIFAR-100 dataset, explored dimensionality reduction techniques like Principal Component Analysis (PCA), and experimented with feature extraction using ResNet model weights.
+I processed and normalized the CIFAR-100 dataset, explored dimensionality reduction techniques like Principal Component Analysis (PCA), and experimented with feature extraction using ResNet model weights.

+## Methodologies

+	•	Data Preprocessing:
+	•	The images (32x32x3) were normalized to a standard scale of 0.5x0.5x0.5 for optimal model performance.
+	•	Model Implementations:
+	•	SVM (without kernel): Initial accuracy of 13.42%.
+	•	Kernel SVM: Improved accuracy to 26.39%.
+	•	Logistic Regression: Achieved an accuracy of 27%.
+	•	Convolutional Neural Networks (CNN): Initial accuracies of up to 60% without regularization.

+## Accuracy Graphs:

+Below are the accuracy graphs for the models trained on CIFAR-100:

+**SVM Without Kernel**